DDMAL/tripoli/docs/configuration.rst

 Just as suspected, the context URI has been incorrectly copied and the last two characters of "json" are missing.

-To change the validation behaviour we we subclass the ``ManifestValidator``, changing the default field function for the '@context' key to one that expects this error and compensates for it.
+To change the validation behaviour we subclass the ``ManifestValidator``, changing the default field function for the '@context' key to one that expects this error and compensates for it.

 Here is a function that returns a IIIFValidator that will accept Library X documents. ::